 Sugar: You can use honey or your favorite sweetener and adjust karak to your taste.

-Water: Water is needed to dilute the concentrated tea.
+Water: It is needed to dilute the concentrated tea.

 Cinnamon sticks: It adds depth and aroma to the karak.